 Islam was started in the seventh century and is a much younger faith than either Christianity or Judaism.
 This is important to understand when discussing tattoos and Islam.
 Although you may find some differing opinions the majority of Islamic scholars believe that permanent tattoos are banned in the Muslim faith.
 This stems from the fact that according to Islam your body is a creation of Allah or god.
 A permanent tattoo is seen and desecrating god’s work.
 This is why Henna tattoos are a popular alternative in the Muslim community.
-Henna tattoos are temporary and can eventually be washed away (this is not to be confused with the organic henna for hair powder that is used to dye hair).
+The Henna used for tattoos is temporary and can eventually be washed away (this is not to be confused with the organic henna for hair powder that is used to dye hair).
 This brings up questions about other forms of body modification such as ear piercings, tanning, makeup and jewelry.
 According to Islamic scholars these are acceptable because they are temporary but we are all well aware that ear piercings eventually become permanent.
 Body piercings are quickly becoming more acceptable in modern society and try to make it look good.
 So just like the other major faiths the question is where does Islam draw the line?
 Islamic scholars are pretty clear about permanent tattoos but it is still interesting that ear piercings are accepted.
 Does this mean that ceramic ear plugs are also acceptable?